-ning Assistantship Obligations and/or Duties: Meet with faculty supervisor at a prescheduled time at least once per week to get assignments for the next week.
+Teacl ning Assistantship Obligations and/or Duties: Meet with faculty supervisor at a prescheduled time at least once per week to get assignments for the next week.
 Contact faculty supervisor periodically during the next week (i.e., 1-2 times) to: Clarify questions about the assignment, Give a progress report on the assignment, and/or Obtain information on changes in the weekly assignment.
-Be familiar with the topics covered in class by: Identifying periodic classes to attend related to each of the major class topics in consultation with the faculty supervisor and following the class schedule(s) distributed to students, and • Being available to students by maintaining one office hour per week to assist students with problems.
+Be familiar with the topics covered in class by: Identifying periodic classes to attend related to each of the major class topics in consultation with the faculty supervisor and following the class schedule(s) distributed to students, and Being available to students by maintaining one office hour per week to assist students with problems.
 Depending on need, you may be asked to hold additional hours prior to exams.
 Assist with grading for assignments and exams.
 Be available to assist with proctoring exams.
 Assist with research and other types of work in developing class materials and assignments.
 Assist with covering classes when faculty member is absent.
-During weeks when there is not enough work to fill your work hours with teaching-related responsibilities, you may be asked to help with research responsibilities and administrative tasks related to research.
-Examples of assignments can include: Library work (i.e., finding articles, doing literature searches, updating table of contents of books), Help with preparations for mail surveys, questionnaire development, and sampling methods.
+During weeks when there is not enough work to fill your work hours with teachingrelated responsibilities, you may be asked to help with research responsibilities and administrative tasks related to research.
+Examples of assignments can include: Library work (i.e., finding articles, doing literature searches, updating table of contents of books), Liab with propositions for mail surveys, question pairs development, and compling matheds.
+Help with preparations for mail surveys, questionnaire development, and sampling methods.
+Help with data input, and being and assistance with account writing and addition.
 Help with data input, analysis, and summary, and assistance with report writing and editing.
-Resec arch Assistantship Obligations and/or Duties: Assist with all research-related responsibilities for current research projects (i.e., administrative tasks related to the research, supervising data collectors, development of questionnaires, preparation of mail surveys, contacting data collection sites, etc.).
+Resec arch Assistantship Obligations and/or Duties: Assist with all researchrelated responsibilities for current research projects (i.e., administrative tasks related to the research, supervising data collectors, development of questionnaires, preparation of mail surveys, contacting data collection sites, etc.).
 Assist with library work for current and new projects (i.e., finding articles, updating table of contents of books, conducting literature searches, abstracting articles).
 Assist with coding, data input, statistical programming and analysis, and summarizing data.
 Assist with report writing and editing.
 Assist with identifying grant and other funding opportunities and in the development of research proposals.
+Help with developing visual materials and reports for conference presentations.